 Continuous Discovery Habits - Teresa Torres

 ...if you want to turn discovery not just into a one-off, but into an ongoing work, then this book charts a clear path.
 Teresa defines continuous discovery as: "At a minimum, weekly touchpoints with customers by the team building the product, where they conduct small research activities in pursuit of a desired outcome".
+In the book, she also describes how to work with Opportunity Solution Trees.

 Ready to start Delibr?